octopus-network/near-ibc/README.md

 Full account id: `ef.transfer.<root account>`.

-This account is a smart contract for deploying escrow contracts for assets transfered by module `transfer`.
-It is implemented by crate `escrow-factory`.
+This account is for deploying escrow contracts for assets native in NEAR protocol.
+The contract in this account is implemented by crate `escrow-factory`.

-This contract will at least provide the following interfaces (functions):
+The contract `escrow-factory` will at least provide the following interfaces (functions):

 * Function `create_escrow`:
   * This function can ONLY be called from root account.